PMaynard/jekyll-nationpigeon/_posts/2016-01-01-debain-fresh-install.md

     ChallengeResponseAuthentication no
     PasswordAuthentication no

-Setup auto update by uncommenting to below in */etc/apt/apt.conf.d/50unattended-upgrades*:
+Setup auto update by uncommenting to below in */etc/apt/apt.conf.d/50unattended-upgrades* this will auto update stable, stable-updates, proposed-updates as well as Debian-Ssecurity:

 	"o=Debian,a=stable";
 	"o=Debian,a=stable-updates";
 	"o=Debian,a=proposed-updates";
 	"origin=Debian,codename=${distro_codename},label=Debian-Security";

+Reconfigure unattended-upgrades and select yes.
+This will create the file */etc/apt/apt.conf.d/20auto-upgrades*, which lets apt know that it should update.

+	dpkg-reconfigure -plow unattended-upgrades

 Setup some websites: